AdaGold/full-stack-inspiration-board/project-requirements.md

 ### Deployment

-The back-end API must be deployed on Heroku.
+The back-end API must be deployed on Render.

 ## Feature Requirements